MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 # Cover Letter Examples

 **Do not copy & paste the example letters and create a final draft that is essentially unedited.
-Change the wording and structure to make it your own.**
+Un-edited letters will be immediately trashed by any reader who has seen that template before.**

 **Example letter #1**